 For conversion of the US EPA data the values have been converted to NCV using a factor of 0.95.
 Furthermore, units have been converted using 1055.0559 J/BTU and 453.59237 g/lb.

 The factor for SOx assumes no SO2 abatement and is based on 0.1 % mass sulphur content using EF calculation from subsection 3.4.2.2 of the present chapter.The TSP, PM10 and PM2.5 emission factors represent filterable PM emissions.
 Note that a condensable PM emission factor is also provided in US EPA (1996), Chapter 3.4.

+Heavy metal emission factors are not available for the Tier 2 approach.
+Please use Tier 1 emission factors.

 Table 3-20 Tier 2 emission factors for source category 1.A.1.a, reciprocating engines using natural gas